microsoft/Low-Code/website/blog/2023-lcf/2023-02-10/01-index.md

 ## Exercise &ndash; Try it yourself!

+If you haven't joined the following programs, it's time to do so for further learning!

+* [Microsoft 365 Developer Program][m365 dev]
+* [Power Platform Developer Program][pp dev]
+* [Free Microsoft Azure subscription][az free]
+* [Free GitHub account][gh free]

+Then, follow the steps below.
+After that, you will be the one who knows better security on Power Platform custom connectors!

 * Fork this [GitHub repository][gh sample] to provision and deploy the sample apps.
 * Read and follow the instructions for each scenario: